Mattie Blaylock: Death

 On July 3, 1888, Blaylock took a lethal dose of laudanum and alcohol.
 Her death was ruled as "suicide by opium poisoning".
 She had been using laudanum and alcohol to excess for some time.
 It is possible she overdosed by accident and died of respiratory depression.
 The coroner's report of her death was brief.
 She is buried in the cemetery at Pinal City, now a ghost town, located just west of the former mining town of Superior, Arizona.

+In popular culture

+Mattie Blaylock was portrayed by Dana Wheeler-Nicholson in the 1993 film Tombstone.
+She was played by Mare Winningham in the 1994 film Wyatt Earp.